stringparser/runtime/readme.md

 }
 ```

-All right we have 3 functions, lets setup an interface around them.
+All right we have 3 functions, now we can setup an interface around them.
 For the sake of simplicity let's make a logger with error handling.

 ```js
 var Runtime = require('runtime');